QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 A list of past and present developers of QuArK can be found in the 'AUTHORS.txt' file in the same directory as this file, which is the folder that QuArK was installed in.
 This file also tries to give their last known e-mail address.
-However, because some have moved on they may not always still be active.
+However, because some have moved on they may not always still be active, and might not want to be contacted about QuArK.
+Please don't bother people this way is you need help: see section 5.

 9. What is the GameCodeList.txt file?